-We have served as co-bond counsel to the Commonwealth of Pennsylvania ("Commonwealth"), in connection with the issuance of its \$1,395,000,000 aggregate principal amount General Obligation Bonds, First Series of 2024 (the "First Series Bonds") and \$237,100,000 aggregate principal amount General Obligation Bonds, First Refunding Series of 2024 (the "First Refunding Series Bonds", and together with the First Series Bonds, the "Bonds").
-The Bonds are issued under and pursuant to (i) Section 7 of Article VIII of the Constitution of the Commonwealth (the "Constitution"), (ii) the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1991-1, approved February 9, 1999, as amended (the "Act"), and annual capital budget bills and various bond authorization bills enacted by the General Assembly of the Commonwealth, as amended, and (iii) bond resolutions adopted by the Governor, State Treasurer and Auditor General of the Commonwealth on October 3, 2024 and October 16, 2024, respectively (collectively, the "Resolutions").
+We have served as co-bond counsel to the Commonwealth of Pennsylvania ("Commonwealth"), in connection with the issuance of its \$[] aggregate principal amount General Obligation Bonds, First Refunding Series A of 2025 (the "Series A Bonds") and \$[] aggregate principal amount General Obligation Bonds, First Refunding Series B of 2025 (the "Series B Bonds", and together with the Series A Bonds, the "Bonds").
+The Bonds are issued under and pursuant to (i) Section 7 of Article VIII of the Constitution of the Commonwealth (the "Constitution"), (ii) the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1991-1, approved February 9, 1999, as amended (the "Act"), and annual capital budget bills and various bond authorization bills enacted by the General Assembly of the Commonwealth, as amended, and (iii) bond resolutions adopted by the Governor, State Treasurer and Auditor General of the Commonwealth (collectively, the "Issuing Officials") on May 15, 2025 and June [], 2025, respectively (collectively, the "Resolutions").
 Capitalized terms used but not otherwise defined herein have the meanings set forth in the Resolutions.

-The First Series Bonds are being issued for the purpose of providing funds which will be used to: (i) finance various capital projects as detailed in the Resolutions; and (ii) pay the costs and expenses of issuing the First Series Bonds.
-The First Refunding Series Bonds are being issued for the purpose of providing funds which will be used to: (i) currently refund all or a portion of the Commonwealth's outstanding General Obligation Bonds, First Series of 2014 (the "Refunded Bonds"); and (ii) pay the costs and expenses of issuing the First Refunding Series Bonds.
+The Bonds are being issued for the purpose of providing funds which will be used to: (i) finance the refunding of all or a portion of the Commonwealth's outstanding General Obligation Bonds First Series of 2015 and Second Series of 2015 (collectively, the "2015 Bonds"); (ii) finance the refunding of all or a portion of the Commonwealth's outstanding General Obligation Bonds First Series B of 2010 (Federally Taxable- Build America Bonds); and (iii) pay the costs and expenses of issuing the Bonds.

-As Co-Bond Counsel for the Commonwealth, we have examined and relied on the proceedings relating to the authorization and issuance of the Bonds, including, among other things: (i) the Constitution, the Act and certain of the annual capital budget bills and bond authorization bills referenced above; (ii) certified copies of the Resolutions; (iii) an opinion of the Office of the Attorney General of the Commonwealth dated October , 2024; (iv) certificates executed by the Commonwealth and its Loan and Transfer Agent for the Bonds as to the execution and authentication of the Bonds; (v) a certificate of the Auditor General of the Commonwealth regarding the Commonwealth's compliance with the debt limitation contained in Section 7(a)(4) of Article VIII of the Constitution; (vi) various other certificates executed by the Commonwealth, including a Tax Compliance Certificate dated the date of issuance of the Bonds (the "Tax Certificate"), pursuant to which the Commonwealth has, among other things, covenanted that it will make no use of the proceeds of the Bonds that would cause the Bonds to be "arbitrage bonds" or "private activity bonds," as those terms are defined in the Internal Revenue Code of 1986, as amended (the "Code"), and the applicable regulations thereunder, and that it will comply with the applicable requirements of Sections 103 and 141 through 150 of the Code and the applicable regulations thereunder throughout the term of the Bonds; and (vii) a completed and executed Form 8038-G of the Commonwealth with respect to the Bonds to be filed with the Internal Revenue Service.
-We have also examined one fully executed and authenticated Bond of each series, or a true copy thereof, and assume all other Bonds are in such forms and are similarly executed and authenticated.
+As Co-Bond Counsel for the Commonwealth, we have examined and relied on the proceedings relating to the authorization and issuance of the Bonds, including, among other things: (i) the Constitution, the Act and certain of the annual capital budget bills and bond authorization bills referenced above; (ii) certified copies of the Resolutions; (iii) an opinion of the Office of the Attorney General of the Commonwealth dated [], 2025; (iv) certificates executed by the Commonwealth and its Loan and Transfer Agent for the Bonds as to the execution and authentication of the Bonds; (v) a certificate of the Auditor General of the Commonwealth regarding the Commonwealth's compliance with the debt limitation contained in Section 7(a)(4) of Article VIII of the Constitution; (vi) various other certificates executed by the Commonwealth, including a Tax Compliance Certificate dated the date of issuance of the Bonds (the "Tax Certificate"), pursuant to which the Commonwealth has, among other things, covenanted that it will make no use of the proceeds of the Bonds that would cause the Bonds to be "arbitrage bonds" or "private activity bonds," as those terms are defined in the Internal Revenue Code of 1986, as amended (the "Code"), and the applicable regulations thereunder, and that it will comply with the applicable requirements of Sections 103 and 141 through 150 of the Code and the applicable regulations thereunder throughout the term of the Bonds; and (vii) a completed and executed Form 8038-G of the Commonwealth with respect to the Bonds to be filed with the Internal Revenue Service.
+We have also examined a fully executed and authenticated Bond, or a true copy thereof, and assume all other Bonds are in such form and are similarly executed and authenticated.